flipacholas/Architecture-of-consoles/articles/game-boy-advance.Rmd.md

 #### Squeezing performance {.tab}

-One of the drawbacks of a load-store architecture led to ARM's code being very sparse.
+One of the drawbacks of a load-store architecture led to ARM's code being very **sparse**.
 Competitors like x86 could perform the same tasks using smaller amounts of code, requiring less storage.
-Consequently, when ARM started selling to telecommunication companies, Nokia was not happy with this [@cpu-arm_history].
-The size of ARM's instructions meant that Nokia's hardware comprised of 16-bit buses and limited memory and storage - all to save cost and energy - would make the CPU inefficient and bottlenecked.
-Thus, ARM came up with a solution: The **Thumb instruction set**.
+Consequently, when Nintendo took a look at ARM's latest design, the ARM7, they weren't pleased with it.
+The size of ARM's instructions meant that hypothetical gadgets comprised of 16-bit buses with limited memory and storage - all to save cost and energy - would make the CPU inefficient and bottlenecked.
+Luckily, Dave Jaggar had just finished designing the ARM7 and wouldn't give up yet.
+During his commute after meeting Nintendo, he came up with a solution: The **Thumb instruction set** [@cpu-jaggar].

 Thumb is a subset of the ARM instruction set whose instructions are encoded into **16-bit words** (as opposed to 32-bit) [@cpu-thomas].
 Being 16-bit, Thumb instructions require **half the bus width** and occupy **half the memory**.